T.E.A.C.H. Early Childhood® Scholarship Program

 T.E.A.C.H. and Complete Florida have joined together to help students finish a college degree in ECE at Florida State College at Jacksonville (FSCJ) and Florida International University (FIU).
 This partnership will provide additional tuition support to eligible students.
 If you are interested in attending either institution to complete your degree, please submit your T.E.A.C.H. application and follow up with Complete Florida.

-For more information, please contact Quality Counts at 305-639-2726 or visit the Quality Counts website at http://www.qccareers.org/aid.php#trust
+For more information, please contact the Career Center at 888-FL-CHILD or visit the Career Center website at www.elcareers.org.

 Public & Institutional Aid